lammps/lammps/doc/src/Howto_lammps_gui.rst

    :align: center
    :scale: 50%

-There is the menu bar at the top, then the main editor buffer, and a status bar at the bottom.
+There is the typical menu bar at the top, then the main editor buffer, and a status bar at the bottom.
 The input file contents are shown with line numbers on the left and the input is colored according to the LAMMPS input file syntax.
 The status bar shows the status of LAMMPS execution on the left (e.g. "Ready." when idle) and the current working directory on the right.
 The name of the current file in the buffer is shown in the window title and the text `*modified*` is added in case the buffer has modifications that are not yet saved to a file.
 The size of the main window will be stored when exiting and restored when starting again.

 Opening Files